EagleEye1107/MRI-brain-images-dataset-preprocessing/README.md

     - Compute the integral of the histogram.
     - Transform the image using
     - The algorithm normalizes the brightness and increases the contrast of the image.
+  - In the exmple below, I performed a Typical Histogram Equalization on an MRI brain image
   - <img align="left" src="project_images/img_equ_opencv_f.png">
-  - The left side of each image/hist represent the original image, the right side is the result after OpenCV Histogram Equalization

   #### 3.2.
 Using **RMSHE : Recursive Mean Separated Histogram Equalization**